 A wave of panic sets in: How long is this going to last?
 Will I wake up feeling groggy?
 Am I going to be high at work?

 Unlike smoking or vaping—which hits you instantly and fades within an hour—edibles are a marathon, not a sprint.
-Because gummies are processed by your digestive system and liver, they produce a much heavier, significantly longer-lasting high.
+Because gummies are processed by your digestive system and liver, they produce a longer-lasting buzz.

-If you need to plan your evening (and your morning after), here is the exact biological timeline of a Delta-9 gummy, what makes it last longer, and how to sober up if you are trapped in a high that won’t end.
+If you need to plan your evening (and your morning after), here is the timeline of a Delta-9 gummy, what makes it last longer, and how to sober up if you are trapped in a buzz that won’t end.

 Why Do Gummies Last So Long?

-The gummy must travel through your stomach and into your liver.
-Your liver then converts the standard Delta-9 THC into a completely different, highly potent metabolite called 11-hydroxy-THC.
+The gummy travels through your stomach and into your liver.
+Your liver then converts the standard Delta-9 THC into a potent metabolite called 11-hydroxy-THC.

-This liver conversion is the entire secret behind the edible experience.
-11-hydroxy-THC is significantly stronger and takes much longer for your body to break down and clear out.
+11-hydroxy-THC is stronger and takes much longer for your body to break down and clear out.
 This is why a gummy feels heavier and lasts four times as long as a vape hit.

 The Official Delta-9 Gummy Timeline

-While everyone’s metabolism is slightly different, a standard 10 mg Delta-9 gummy follows a highly predictable biological clock.
+While everyone’s metabolism is different, a standard 10 mg Delta-9 gummy follows a predictable clock.

 1. The Onset (30 to 90 Minutes)